-In this study we employed microdata of Japanese individuals and households from the National Survey of Family Income and Expenditure (NSFIE) provided by Ministry of Internal Affairs and Communication (MIC).
-The NSFIE is a sample-based survey conducted every five years, comprising information on earnings, marital status, sex, age, job, and type and status of employment.
-The demographic attributes are stored separately for each member of the household.
+Internal Affairs and Communication (MIC).9 The NSFIE is a sample-based survey conducted every five years, comprising information on earnings, marital status, sex, age, job, and type and status of employment.10 The demographic attributes are stored separately for each member of the household.
 The earnings of household members except for the head of the family and his/her spouse are aggregated as earnings for members aged 65 or over and those aged 64 or under.
-In some cases, it is difficult to match each member's attributes with their earnings on one-to-one level.
-Therefore, we matched as many members' demographic attributes and earnings as possible, and eliminated from the sample households in which members' incomes were not able to be precisely matched.
-The following earnings were included in the sample: salaries,
+In some cases, it is difficult to match each member's properties with their earnings.
+Therefore, we matched as many members' demographic attributes and earnings as possible and eliminated from the sample households in which members' incomes were not able to be precisely identified.11 The following earnings were included in the sample: salaries,12 agriculture and fishery business, business other than agriculture and fishery, on-the-side jobs, pension and retired income, and housing and land rent.
+Earnings from interest and dividends were not taken into account because reports of these income sources are somewhat inaccurate in the NSFIE.
+We also excluded captive uses from agricultural and fishery products and owner-occupied house, because of difficulty in assessing of them.13